Pave your outdoor area

-Pave outdoor entertainment area with cement brick
+Pave outdoor entertainment area with inexpensive cement brick and then paint in your choice of colour.

 The new outdoor area is designed to provide more open space for seating and raise the level of the ground to allow for water drainage problems.